 About the Author: Perry Ball

 I'm a contributor to SportsUnbiased.
 I'm an NFL nut and all around sports junkie.
-I love to write about the NFL, college basketball and football.
+I love to write about football, college basketball, and baseball.
 Originally from Kentucky; now residing in the great city of Houston.